Finding it difficult when your baby won’t burp and has gas? Discover how to burp a baby effectively, even when you’ve tried everything else!

 - How to Survive the Newborn Phase

-Tell me in the comments: What other tips can you add to help a hard to burp baby?
+Tell me in the comments: What are your best tips on how to burp a baby?

 Get time management strategies, FREE!